 When philosophers try to address these kind of problems, they'll try to embed their answers in general theories.
 They'll try to dig out general principles in just the way that in science, to answer a question, one tries to dig out general principles to do so.
 Call them laws if you want to sound highfalutin.
 But philosophers do the same: they think of general principles about the way the mind works, or about ethics, or about logic.
 So principles, like the PNC, are going to turn up in that process.
 And we've talked about how that principle turned up in the West, and a little bit about how it's turned up in the East.
 There is a certain cultural variability.
 Now, whether that variability is due to something more profound in the cultures, or whether it's just a historical accident that the attitude that was there was there—that's an interesting question.

 Here's a view: the West are ultra-consistent about things, they don't like contradictions, so they formulate the PNC; whereas in the East, people have always been more engaged in seeing both sides of question, they've been more tolerant of contradictions, so the principle hasn't been so entrenched.
-That's a view; I'm not endorsing it.
-Here's another possible view: Aristotle is a very famous philosopher, he defended the PNC, and he got there first, so everyone believed him; whereas in the East there wasn't an Aristotle, there was a Nāgārjuna who had a different attitude, and he had the kind of impact on the East that Aristotle had in the West.
-So, I mean, that makes it nothing to do with culture at all.
+That's a view – I'm not endorsing it.
+Here's another possible view: Aristotle is a very famous philosopher, he defended the PNC, and he got there first, so everyone believed him; whereas in the East there wasn't an Aristotle; there was a Nāgārjuna who had a different attitude, and he had the kind of impact on the East that Aristotle had in the West.
+So that makes it nothing to do with culture at all.
 It makes it to do with which great philosopher got there first.
 Now there are different possible views on this.
 To engage in that question further, you really have to be a cultural historian, and I'm not.

-Why do you think the West has largely neglected Eastern Philosophy and why might this now be changing ?
+Why do you think the West has largely neglected Eastern Philosophy, and why might this now be changing ?

-It’s not uncommon in Anglo departments [not to touch on Eastern Philosophy].
-Even the ones that are kind of “continentally” oriented, not that there are so many in the UK - there're quite a lot in the US of course - but very rarely do they stray East of the Urals, which is where 2/3 of the world’s philosophy originated.
+It’s not uncommon in Anglo departments not to touch on Eastern Philosophy.
+Even the ones that are kind of “Continentally” oriented; not that there are so many in the UK - there're quite a lot in the US of course - but very rarely do they stray East of the Urals, which is where 2/3 of the world’s philosophy originated.
 These places have really rich philosophical traditions.
-50 years ago, Western philosophers would say: “well, that stuff coming from India and China, it's not really philosophy: it's religion.
-It's sort of wise-man - I use the word advisedly – pronouncements, and you know it's not really philosophy at all”.That attitude is now changing.
+50 years ago, Western philosophers would say: “well, that stuff coming from India and China, it's not really Philosophy: it's religion.
+It's sort of wise-man (I use the word advisedly) pronouncements, and you know it's not really philosophy at all”.That attitude is now changing.
 I rarely hear people say that, but I do hear people say: “well, you know that it's fringe stuff, isn't it?
 It's like aesthetics and feminism and so on”.
 Look, I'm quoting, I'm not endorsing the view, let me get that clear!
-But it’s still very standard to hold that the Asian philosophical traditions are fringe philosophy; and of course they are not.
+But it’s still very standard to hold that the Asian philosophical traditions are fringe Philosophy; and of course they are not.
 These are traditions which are as rich and deep as anything coming from Greek-inspired culture.